Amy Yip: Personal life

 In 1990, Peter K. L. Chan, a vice-president for Bank of America, was sent to prison for 27 months for trying to fraudulently transfer $2.37 million USD into Yip's bank account.
 According to the Associated Press, Chan had told police that Yip was his girlfriend, and that he had committed fraud in an attempt to fund her lifestyle.
 Yip denied dating Chan, stating that the two were only friends.

 Yip's long term boyfriend was the orthopedics surgeon Dr. Sammy Sek Chiu Lui (呂錫照); the pair met in 1992.
 Numerous rumours have surfaced over the years about Yip marrying Lui, and being pregnant.
-In an interview in early 2006 with an East Weekly reporter, who spotted Yip walking her dog at Repulse Bay, however, she said she was in a steady relationship with her boyfriend of more than 15 years and had no intention of getting married or having children.
+In an interview in early 2006 with an East Weekly reporter, who spotted Yip walking her dog at Repulse Bay, she said she was in a steady relationship with her boyfriend of more than 15 years and had no intention of getting married or having children.
 She added she had food and beverage businesses set up in Hong Kong and Macau that kept her busy and occupied.

 When asked if she would consider a comeback into the film business, Yip flatly rejected the idea, saying that she was very happy with her carefree lifestyle and had no desire of returning to filming long hours and traveling intensively for movies and record publicity.
 She also said that she is content with not showing her breasts to make a living.

 In May 2018, an English language book detailing her career in movies and television was released.
 Her boyfriend Lui died of a heart attack while flying to the United States in November 2018.